GautamKataria/Deep-Learning-Face-Recognition/README.md

 # Face-Recognition-from-scratch

-This repository houses the code for performing  face recognition classification from scratch
+This repository houses the code for performing  face recognition classification from scratch.
+Using ahrcascade classifier and transfer-learning techniques

 ### SETUP:
 ##### First download the following files